-The KnpGaufretteBundle is used to configure storages for source data files of Batch API requests and all files that are created when processing asynchronous batch operations (e.g. chunk files, error files, etc.).
+The KnpGaufretteBundle is used to configure storages for source data files of Batch API requests and all files created when processing asynchronous batch operations (e.g., chunk files, error files, etc.).

 Here is the default configuration of these storages:

-To change the adapter configuration the Resources/config/oro/app.yml in any bundle or config/config.yml of your application can be used.
+To change the adapter configuration, use Resources/config/oro/app.yml in any application bundle or config/config.yml.
 The following example shows how to reconfigure this adapter to use a local filesystem:

 knp_gaufrette: adapters: api: local: directory: '%kernel.project_dir%/var/api_files'

-More examples can be found in KnpGaufretteBundle documentation.
+You can find more examples in KnpGaufretteBundle documentation.